 - Magnetic resonance imaging (MRI) with diffusion and perfusion imaging

 - – Diffusion imaging helps identify the cellular structure of a brain tumor and perfusion imaging provides data on the blood flow to the tumor, which helps evaluate treatment results.

 - Functional (MRI)

 - – Patients perform verbal and motor tasks during an MRI, while blood flow to the regions of the brain is measured.
-This helps physicians identify the language and motor/sensory networks within the brain in relation to the tumor’s location.
+This helps physicians identify the language and motor/sensory networks within the brain in relation to the tumor’s location prior to surgery.

 - Diffusion tensor imaging